 Barb took for her first cooking class at age 12 and has been cooking ever since.
 When she became a new mom, she quickly realized other parents did not share her passion, lacked food knowledge and confidence in the kitchen.
 She started writing the Recipes To The Rescue Newsletter with simple, tasty recipes, and food and cooking information, to stir some fun into their cooking routines.

-Barb decided to give up her administration job and took writing, cooking, and nutrition courses.
-That was almost 20 years ago!
+Barb decided to switch careers and follow her passion with food and cooking.
+She took writing, cooking, and nutrition courses - and that almost 20 years ago!
 Over the years she has taught the following curriculum food and cooking programs: community kitchens (2000-2009), the Canadian Diabetes's Cooking for your Life!
 (2004-2009), Food Skills for Families (FSF) curriculum and the FSF Train the Trainer program (2008-present).
 She wrote and facilitated healthy cooking programs for kidney and diabetic patients with Vancouver Coastal Health (2007-2009).
 Wrote for the North Shore Magazine (2005 – 2008), contributed to the Healthy Start Model Menu Recipe Book by M. Broughton, MSc, RD.
 (2006), wrote the Recipes To The Rescue Newsletter (1997-present) and the Recipes to the Rescue Blog (2009-present).
-In 2014 she launched the program Eat Well, Simplify, Get Organized and in summer 2016 the on-line program, Cooking Reboot.
+In 2016 she launched the her own program on-line program, Cooking Reboot.
+A program that will turn you into a healthy happy home cook.

 Born in Vancouver, B.C.
 Kemp has a BA from the University of British Columbia and a Business Diploma from the British Columbia Institute of Technology.
 Kemp is married, has two sons and a lively Vizsla named Lucy.